AliExpress cracks on Europe - Part 2

 Did we receive an authentic product?

 Within our case study on AliExpress the main purpose of our investigation was to check if the goods offered by the online marketplace are legitimate.
 Thanks to our test purchase service, we’re able to get the full picture on the end to end process.

 We recently debuted an article series in which we put popular marketplaces to the test!
 Alibaba have recently made a number of moves that indicate that they are trying to take on their main competitor in Europe - Amazon.
 The amount of sellers trading in European countries has increased quickly, so the main purpose of our investigation was to check if the goods offered on AliExpress are legitimate.

-The product appears legitimate on the surface and the packaging looked real.
+The product appeared legitimate on the surface and the packaging looked real.

-We didn’t receive any information on where the product was shipped from, it is alarming that there was no return address included in the parcel, and we struggled to find information about the seller.
+However, we didn’t receive any written information about where the product was shipped from.
+It’s quite alarming that there was no return address included in the parcel, and we struggled to find information about the seller.
 Ideally, we would have been given at least basic information, like their name and the return address.